Should You Be Worried About Monkeypox?Aug. 9, 2022 - Katie McCallum

 "The native reservoir for monkeypox remains unknown, but is thought to likely be rodents," says Dr. Drews.
 "Monkeys and humans are incidental hosts, and monkeypox infection is typically acquired through contact with infected body fluids or bite."

-The majority of monkeypox infections occur in regions where the virus is endemic, including several Central and West African nations.
+Traditionally the majority of monkeypox infections occur in regions where the virus is endemic, including several Central and West African nations.

 "Less commonly, monkeypox can also occur in people who come into contact with infected people or animals from these endemic regions," Dr. Drews says.